Estecka/mc-Shifting-Wares/README.md

 Minecraft permanently saves all created maps, and lock their structures from appearing on other exploration maps.
 To prevent daily rerolls from throwing away endless amounts of unsold maps, those trades are handled differently.

 By default, map trades will never be rerolled.
-They may only be rerolled if the gamerule `shiftingWares.allowMapReroll` is enabled, and if the trade has been used at least once.
+They may only be rerolled if the gamerule `shifting-wares:allow_map_reroll` is enabled, and if the trade has been used at least once.

 ## Workstation protection

 Breaking and replacing a villager's workstation no longer forces the villager to reroll its trades.
 The initial trades are generated with a deterministic random, using the villager's UUID as the seed.

-This is controlled by the gamerule `shiftingWares.workstationProtection`.
+This is controlled by the gamerule `shifting-wares:workstation_protection`.

 ## Miscellani technical details
 - If a villager is unable to generate a trade for a slot, it will be replaced with an empty trade.
 In vanilla, this should only ever happen to cartographers, who are unable to generate explorer maps in worlds with no structures.